Portuguese art: Decadentism, persistence of Naturalism, and the first Modernism

 The new republican government used art for propaganda, promoting nationalist culture, mythologizing progress, and reviving romantic ideals through Naturalism.
 This style, emphasizing Portuguese landscapes and folklore, persisted longer in Portugal due to longevity of many of the first naturalists, surviving well after it had faded in other countries.

 By the 1920s, Naturalism was showing signs of stagnation and the market was beginning to accept more advanced aesthetics based on the work of Almada Negreiros, Carlos Botelho and Guilherme de Santa-Rita.
 The presence of Robert Delaunay in Spain and Portugal (1914-1920), the influence of writers such as Fernando Pessoa and Mário de Sá-Carneiro, and the bolder approaches of caricaturists also helped pave the way for more daring artistic solutions.

+Almada Negreiros's murals at Alcântara Maritime Terminal.

 Almada Negreiros stands out as a multifaceted artist and a driving force of modernity in Portuguese art.
 A friend of the poet Fernando Pessoa, he painted his iconic Retrato de Fernando Pessoa and was profoundly influenced by Cubist and Futurist movements.
-Negreiros was also the creator of some of the most significant artworks of the first half of the 20th century, including the maritime station frescoes in Lisbon (1945–1949).
+Negreiros was also the creator of some of the most significant artworks of the first half of the 20th century, including the Alcântara Maritime Terminal and the Rocha Conde de Óbidos Maritime Terminal frescoes. in Lisbon (1945–1949).
 His explorations culminated in a mythic interpretation of Portuguese culture.
 This vision is exemplified by his mural Começar (Beginning; 1969, Gulbenkian Foundation, Lisbon).

 But the foremost pioneer of Portuguese Modernism in painting was Amadeo de Souza-Cardoso, who immersed himself in the avant-garde scene during his studies in Paris.
 Profoundly influenced by French artists like Robert and Sonia Delaunay, he explored a variety of modern styles, including Cubism and Purism; Orphism and Dada, with a recurring emphasis on Abstraction.
 He drew inspiration from the aesthetics of African and Oriental art, creating a body of work that encapsulated the key artistic movements of his era.

 In 1915, Souza-Cardoso exhibited over a hundred works in Porto under the title "Abstraccionismo", which met with public hostility and ridicule.
 However, when showcased in Lisbon, these works received a warmer response, thanks in part to the enthusiastic support of Almada Negreiros and the Orpheu magazine.
 Among his most renowned works (List here) is Canção Popular – A Russa e o Fígaro (Popular song - the Russian woman and Figaro - the Russian woman is Sonia Delaunay), c.1916., Salto do coelho (The Rabbit's Leap), 1911; and Untitled (Ponte: Bridge), c.
 1914.
 His painting Greyhounds (Souza Cardoso) was selected as one of the ten most important artistic works in Portugal by the Europeana project.